 Using a timer for automation

-A simple plug-in timer (£5-10 from Argos) is essential for grow light setups.
+A simple plug-in timer (£5-10 from Argos, B&Q, or Amazon UK) is essential for grow light setups.
 Set it to your chosen photoperiod and the light turns on and off automatically every day.
 This consistency is far more important than your physical presence to switch lights manually.

 What next?
 Building a complete grow light system